E2 Visa Lawyer

 If a foreign national employee has the same citizenship as the owner(s) of the E-2 enterprise, that applicant may also qualify for an E-visa.
 The job the employee will perform must be executive or supervisory in nature, or the employee must possess special qualifications that are essential to the operation of the U.S. enterprise.

-Executive or supervisory job duties are those which primarily provide the employee ultimate control and responsibility for the organizations overall operation, or a major component of it.
+Executive or supervisory job duties are those that primarily provide the employee with ultimate control and responsibility for the organization’s overall operation, or a major component of it.

-Special qualifications are skills which make the employee’s services essential to the efficient operation of the business.
+Special qualifications are skills that make the employee’s services essential to the efficient operation of the business.
 These include, but are not limited to:

 - The salary that the special qualifications can command;